dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

 in a land whose cities have long since been swept away by the sands of time...

-a wandering mage happen to meet a traveling girl
+a wandering mage happens to meet a traveling girl
-- as she was a faraway land, and the mage loved hearing about faraway things
+- as she was from a faraway land, and the mage loved hearing about faraway things
   - she immediately attracted his attention.  in fact, it was her voice.
     - that's what he heard first.  if he'd seen her lavish clothes or all her attendents
     - he likely never would have spoken to her, as he didn't value those things
       - and didn't understand those who did
-  - but he turned around and saw the most beatiful woman he'd ever seen
+  - but he turned around and saw the most beautiful woman he'd ever seen
     - it was love at first sight for him
     - maybe it was the way she looked at him,
       - maybe it was the way he looked at her